preiter93/pylsa/README.md

 # pylsa

-Python code collection to solve the linear stabilty problem arising in convection problems.
-Jupyter Notebooks contain the special case of Rayleigh-Benard convection.
+Python code collection to solve the linear stabilty problem arising in convection problems. rbc-1d.py and rbc-2d.py contain the special case of Rayleigh-Benard convection.

 ### Theoretical Background